bitwarden/passwordless-dotnet/examples/Passwordless.MultiTenancy.Example/README.md

 We can achieve this by bootstrapping the Passwordless SDK ourselves in `Program.cs` and providing the necessary configuration.

-For a tenant `thewalkingdead` or `republicants` respectively.
+For a tenant `thewalkingdead` or `gameofthrones` respectively.
 You would find the configuration then in your appsettings.json file.
 Similarly, you can use a database or any other configuration source.

 ```json